-- Protective Security Advisor (PSA) (D) (G) will support the Texas SoS physically or virtually on Election Day . as required. - PSA (D) (6) will coordinate with Region VI Incident Support Group to share any election security information. - in, nect r.
-The and th PSA (5) (6) will participate in the HSIN Connect rooms for real-time coordination, communication, and reporting of incidents.
+- Protective Security Advisor (PSA) (b) (6) will support the Texas SoS physically or virtually on Election Day as required. - PSA(b) (6) will coordinate with Region VI Incident Support Group to share any election security information. - will participate in the HSIN Connect rooms for real-time coordination, communication, and reporting of incidents.